noomerzx/node-express-boilerplate/README.md

 ----------------------------------------
 ## Test

-We setup unit test with Jest and the example is in '/test/unit' you can structure your test like you want then run..
+We setup unit test with Jest and the example is in '/test/unit' you can structure your test like you desire then..

 ``` bash
 # run unit test